California Overtime Laws

 Most employees are entitled to overtime compensation for working more than 40 hours a week, or more than eight hours in a day.
 California's overtime laws can be confusing for both employees and employers.
 There are many exceptions and exemptions from these rules.
-Miscalculating overtime can be a costly mistake.
-So it's worth your time and money to learn the basics of when you qualify for overtime under California overtime laws.
+Miscalculating over time can be a costly mistake.
+It's worth your time and money to learn the basics of when you qualify for overtime under California overtime laws.

 California Overtime Law Summary

-This chart highlights key provisions of California overtime laws.
+This chart highlights key provisions of California's overtime laws.